 Who We Are

 Justice Strategies works to provide high-quality research to support grassroots movements and sensible policy reforms.
 The organization began as a collaborative project of Judith Greene and Kevin Pranis, who have over 45 years of collective experience researching and campaigning against mass incarceration.
-Justice Strategies has since evolved into a vibrant organization that gives captures the voices of some the brightest and most innovative thinkers on criminal justice and immigration reform.
+Justice Strategies has since evolved into a vibrant organization that captures the voices of some the brightest and most innovative thinkers on criminal justice and immigration reform.

 Judith Greene